wp-plugins/word-statistics-plugin/readme.txt

 == Description ==

+The primary purpose of this plugin is to show readability statistics about the post currently being edited.
+It includes three different readability statistics and a word and sentence count.

 Readability analysis is an attempt to show how difficult a text is to read.
 There are several methods of doing readability analysis.
 The most popular methods are used here.
 The Flesch and Flesch-Kincaid methods use formulas based